cssherry/instacation/README.md

 - [ ] Map albums by location for exploring
 - [ ] Like albums or photos, display counter of how many likes there are
 - [ ] Comment on albums and photos, display counter of how many comments there are
+- [ ] Tag users in photos and albums
 - [ ] Infinite scroll of albums and photos
 - [ ] Support for multiple open sessions
 - [ ] Alert user when albums/photos liked/commented